 Nobody wants to get burnt out, but how can you avoid it?
 Fortunately, there are some tried and true tips for students at Con U.

 Live with your parents: The skyrocketing cost of rent in Montreal doesn’t have to be a drain on your budget.
 Just stay in your childhood home on the West Island.
 Bills are for suckers and people without a stable family life.

 Wait, you don’t have that?
 That’s OK.
 There’s tons of jobs people don’t want to do during a pandemic.
 Sure, the hours are long and it’ll take you away from your studies, but I’m sure your professors will understand.

-Resign yourself to an unrewarding career: Your personal life is your business, so you really should be able to juggle two jobs, a full course load, grad school applications, and maybe even a friend or two.
+Resign yourself to an unrewarding career: Your personal life is your business, so you really should be able to juggle two jobs, a full course load, grad school applications, and maybe even a study buddy or two.
 If you can’t pull off your obligations as adeptly as your classmate on Zoom whose mattress isn’t on the floor, have you thought about trying harder?

 If elbow grease isn’t your thing, don’t fret.
 There’s plenty of work out there for the tenacious liberal arts grad, even if you didn’t have time to join Model UN.
 The best part is, you probably don’t even need to look for a new job.